 The President of the Republic is the Head of State.
-He incarnates the national unity and assures the continuity of the State.
+He incarnates the national unity

-He is the guarantor of the national security, of the national independence, of the territorial integrity and of the respect for the Constitution, [and] for the international treaties and agreements.
+He is the guarantor of the national security, of the national independence, of the territorial integrity and of the respect for the Constitution, and for the international

-The President of the Republic is elected for six years by direct universal suffrage and by majority ballot in two rounds.
-He is only re-eligible one sole time.
+The President of the Republic is elected for five years by direct universal suffrage and by majority ballot in two rounds.
+He is re-eligible under the conditions specified in Article 23.